 The split between two vertical image halves does not contain a dummy row.
 A dummy row has to be inserted manually after image is saved.
 The location of the dummy row should be inserted in row 1548 (counting from row 0).

-In the horizontal direction a dummy column can be inserted in Column 1032 (counting from 0).
+In the horizontal direction a dummy column is automatically inserted in the following positions:

+Column 1032 (counting from 0)